wesen/plz-confirm/ttmp/2025/12/25/006-USE-PROTOBUF--unify-backend-frontend-shared-data-with-protobuf-codegen/reference/01-diary.md

 ### Code review instructions
 - Start in `agent-ui-system/client/src/services/websocket.ts` and `agent-ui-system/client/src/components/WidgetRenderer.tsx`, then review one widget like `SelectDialog` for the output shape change.

+## Step 11: Cleanup legacy types + refresh docs

+With server, CLI, and frontend migrated, the old manually duplicated Go types are no longer needed.
+This step removes the legacy Go type file and updates developer docs to point at protobuf as the source of truth.

+**Commit (code):** 9f00cadc1fc5404b7260012b652f023d69eff3f1 — "Cleanup: remove legacy internal/types and update docs"

+### What I did
+- Deleted `internal/types/types.go`
+- Updated `pkg/doc/adding-widgets.md` to describe protobuf-first schema changes and codegen locations
+- Verified `go test ./...`, `buf lint .`, and `pnpm -C agent-ui-system check` all pass

+### Why
+- Remove dead code and prevent future contributors from accidentally extending the wrong schema source.

+### What warrants a second pair of eyes
+- Confirm there are no remaining references (in code) to `internal/types` and that documentation now consistently points at protobuf.